 - Tablets – Deals on tablets from brands like Apple, Samsung, and Lenovo are going to be good on Black Friday and that’s going to carry over to Cyber Monday.
 Be sure to look for deals.

-- Gaming Systems – Cyber Monday is an excellent day to shop for both the popular XBox One S and PlayStation 4.
-Last year on Cyber Monday at Walmart.com we saw the lowest price of the year on the PS4 system.
+- Gaming Systems – Cyber Monday is an excellent day to shop for both the popular XBox and PlayStation 5.
 Always look to bundle as that is where you’ll get the most savings.
 Bundles usually include the gaming system, an extra controller and a popular game.